Pressure Forming | Pressure Thermoforming | Blow Forming

-Pressure Forming is the method used to produce injection mold quality, high definition plastic component parts, housings and containers without the huge expense of tooling.
+The pressure Forming is the process used to produce injection mold quality, high definition plastic component parts, housings and containers without the huge expense of tooling.
 It involves positive pressure to force the heated plastic into the mold cavity.
-This is called pressure thermoforming or blow forming
+This is called pressure thermoforming or blow forming.

 Pressure Forming Working Operation:

 The highly versatile pressure forming process utilizes air pressure, from 20 to 150 psi, to force the heated sheet into a temperature controlled mold cavity.
 Vent holes are provided in the mold to exhaust the trapped air.
 The final part features sharp definition of intricate contours and tight radii.
 Textures and accurate details are built right into the tooling.
 Low-cost, highly aesthetic plastic parts of varying sizes are possible due to the application of air pressure, as well as more sophisticated process controls that better monitor tool and sheet temperatures while controlling material shrinkage during forming.